 If you're having difficulties in 1000-2000 level math courses, the MathLab is available to help you.
 MathLab tutors can help with specific questions, help you get started on a problem, check that you're approaching a problem correctly and encourage you through the process as you tackle your homework.
-The MathLab is located in the General Academic Building (GAB), Room 440.
+The MathLab is located in Sage Hall, Room 130.

-If you need help writing correctly, contact the UNT Writing Lab.
-The lab provides an online service as well as maintaining office hours in Sage Hall Room 152.
+If you need help writing correctly, contact the Writing Center.
+The center provides an online service as well as maintaining office hours in Sage Hall Room 150.
 Questions can be submitted online and are usually answered within 24 hours.

 Keep all of your UNT needs in the palm of your hand with our mobile app.